 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision i i The views and opinions of all students are valued.
+Additional, targeted support and provision Specialist, individualised support and provision P The views and opinions of all students are valued.
 We know this through pupil surveys.
 Student voice is heard through School Council and questionnaires Small groups provide opportunity for regular conversation Regular PSHE activities All pupils know who they can speak to if they have worries or concerns and are able to identify an adult that they would approach to help them.
 The voices of children with SEND are included and valued Small group consultation opportunities are given to encourage all to contribute Small group work for those pupils who need help with anxieties or worries eg THRIVE/friendship groups.
-Children's views are included on APDRs Individual support takes into account the views of the pupil Pupil views impact on provision Pupil's views are an integral part of TAC meetings and SEND reviews Pupil contributions are made verbally, written by the pupil or dictated to an adult.
+Children's views are included on APDRs Individual support takes into account the views of the pupil Pupil views impact on provision Pupil's views are an integral part of TAC meetings and SEND reviews Documentation is presented in a child friendly format accessible to the pupil as appropriate Pupil contributions are made verbally, written by the pupil or dictated to an adult.
 Pupils are invited into review meetings and stay to share anything they wish.
 They choose to stay as long as they wish as the meeting is about them.